Frequently Asked Questions

 A major challenge with traditional computer vision approaches has been that they typically involve a human expert to design custom algorithms for identifying and extracting features of interest in an image or video.
 As the number of images to work with increases and their characteristics change, traditional CV techniques become increasingly complex, cumbersome, and time-consuming to create and optimize.

-More recently, deep learning—a field within AI—has had a great impact on approach to solving CV-based problems in numerous real-world applications.
+More recently, deep learning—a field within AI—has had a great impact on the approach to solving CV-based problems in numerous real-world applications.
 Unlike traditional CV algorithms, deep neural networks have enabled automatic feature extraction using the training and ground truth data and developing CV models without relying heavily on human experts.
 Deep learning- or AI-based CV applications have also been shown to excel in performance in terms of both accuracy and speed when compared to the traditional algorithms.
 Additionally, with the emergence of Graphics Processing Units (GPUs) to develop AI-based CV applications, developers have been successful in resolving challenges related to training and compute power.
 In fact, AI-based computer vision is what helps make self-driving cars a reality.

 Learn more about NVIDIA’s work in Deep Learning and Artificial Intelligence.